 Integral to the first 100 days’ experience is establishing a close, ongoing relationship between Sealed Air and Conductor.
 In fact, the goal is for the Sealed Air team to see Conductor as an extension of their own.

 “If I have a question, no matter how big or small, I feel really comfortable asking my support team.
 There’s incredibly responsive.
 They follow up.
 If a new opportunity appears, they’re instantly available to pitch in.

-Here’s just one example: before even our official kick off call, we had a story come out in the Wall Street Journal.
+Here’s just one example: before even our official kick off call, we had a story featured in the Wall Street Journal.
 We needed help figuring out target keywords.
 In less than 24 hours, the Conductor team provided list we needed.
-I was so impressed, not only by their speed, but the ability to understand our business, and their willingness to help.”
-(Lauren Hannan)
+I was so impressed, not only by their speed, but the ability to understand our business, and their willingness to help.” – Lauren Hannan

 The goal of Conductor’s onboarding with Sealed Air was not just to teach them how to “drive” Searchlight and hand over the keys.
 Instead, it aligned Sealed Air’s goals to the power of the platform.
 It got stakeholders from across the organization – even those who weren’t marketers – excited about the Sealed Air team’s global web presence strategy.